Lyft & Uber Accident Lawyers in Houston, TX

 Insurance coverage for Lyft and Uber drivers can be tricky if you are not familiar with how it works.
 If you are injured in an accident due to the negligence of an Uber or Lyft driver, the coverage may vary depending upon which one of the three fact scenarios your collision falls under:

 - The driver was logged in but waiting on a fare to be assigned.
 Once the driver logs in, both Uber and Lyft provide the driver with liability coverage of $50,000 per person, $100,000 per accident, and $25,000 in property damage.

-- Driver has been assigned a fare.
+- The driver has been assigned a fare.
 Once a fare has been matched to a driver, Uber and Lyft provide that driver with $1,000,000 in both liability insurance coverage and uninsured/underinsured motorist coverage.